 Matthew Lethbridge-Stewart finds more than he bargained for when he claims the ancestral home in Scotland.
 [Set in 1971]

 Conall Wilson knows his grandfather, Sir Alistair Lethbridge-Stewart, hasnt long left, and so wants to give him the best possible Christmas gift he can.
 [Set in 2011]

-The Family Business by Chris Lynch
+The Arcade of Doom by Chris Lynch

 Whats Past is Prologue/The Note by David A McIntee/Andy Frankham-Allen